 - Follow all hybrid vehicle and shop safety rules

 - Build High-Voltage and Low-Voltage electrical wiring

 - Build junction boxes, power distribution boxes and fuse boxes

 - Communicate technical diagnoses and needed calibrations

 - Continue to learn new technical information and techniques through online and/or instructor led training

 - Maintain necessary Hybrid/Electric Vehicle certifications

 There is a large range in salaries for Hybrid Technicians as there is plenty of potential to earn above the average.
-Top earners (90th percentile) average $110,000 per year in the U.S. This high pay ceiling is due to the large amount of advancement opportunities and pay increases that come with a higher skill level, location, and experience.
+Top earners (90th percentile) averaged $110,000 per year in the U.S in 2021.
+This high pay ceiling is due to the large amount of advancement opportunities and pay increases that come with a higher skill level, location, and experience.

 How to Become a Hybrid Vehicle Technician